 In addition to the stakeholder consultation requirements in the preparation and approval of the Statement of Environmental Objectives, licensees are obliged under Part 10 of the Petroleum and Geothermal Energy Act 2000 to give notices of entry to all landowners 21 days prior to entering and commencing any activity on any land.

-Pursuant to the requirements of the Regulation 22 of the Petroleum and Geothermal Energy Regulations 2013 the notice of entry must contain:
+In accordance with the requirements of Regulation 22 of the Petroleum and Geothermal Energy Regulations 2013 the notice of entry must contain:

 - a detailed description of what will be undertaken